alexanderWallrabenstein/Typo3-Vagrant-Ansible/README.md

     - open _typo3conf/LocalConfiguration.php_ with a texteditor
     - set _database_, _host_, _password_, _username_ in 'DB' according to `mysql['users']['typo3']` and `mysql['databases']['typo3_local']` in [config.yml](sync/config/config.yml)
 * adapt settings in Typoscript
-    - login to your Typo3 backend, open the Typoscript template for your root page and set
+    - login to your Typo3 backend, open the 'Template' for your root page and edit the TypoScript 'Setup':
     ```
     config.baseURL = localhost
     config.absRefPrefix = /
     ```

 ## The sync/typo3 directory